openvino/openvino-api/README.md

-# Openvino - GoLang API for Sensoric
+# COEC - Golang API

- GoLang API Projectwith Docker used for Openvino APIs to treat with sensoric data collected.
+Minimal GoLang API Project Structure with Docker used for Enchainte APIs

 ## Requirements